Getting help when your child is not making progress at school

 - how will support and progress be monitored?

-If you, or someone who works with your child, think that they may have a special educational need or disability (SEND), visit the education and learning section of our SEND Local Offer to find out further information about schools and settings can support your child further.
+If you, or someone who works with your child, think that they may have a special educational need or disability (SEND), visit the education and learning section of our SEND Local Offer to find out further information about schools and settings that can support your child further.

 You could also ask the school if your child has special educational needs how will they identify this.
 All settings should display SEND information on their websites showing how they support children with SEND.